Marysvale, Utah Virtual Travel

 In 1868 gold was discovered in the area where Marysvale is now located.
 A sudden influx of miners led to the formation of several towns, including Bullion City, in the Tushar Mountains west of Marysvale, which had a population of 1,650 in 1880.
-With the last of the mines closed fifty years ago, marysvale still enjoys the glitz of it's mining town days.
+With the last of the mines closed fifty years ago, Marysvale still enjoys the glitz of it's mining town days.

 Mormon settlers first arrived in the valleys of Piute County in 1864 and established some settlements which were soon abandoned due to the Black Hawk War with Indians.
 A party led by Parley P. Pratt camped in the ravine where Marysvale is now located and reported it to be a "Merry Vale," hence the origin of its name.
 The city was incorporated in 1913.